Henry Stommel: Academic posts

-He was research associate at the Woods Hole Oceanographic Institution from 1944 to 1959 where the Office of Naval Research generously supported his projects.
+He was research associate at the Woods Hole Oceanographic Institution from 1944 to 1959 where the Office of Naval Research supported his projects.
 He became professor of oceanography at Harvard University in 1959 and moved to Massachusetts Institute of Technology in 1963, where he remained until 1978, returning to Woods Hole until his retirement.
 Stommel established the PANULIRUS station (begun in 1954) in Bermuda.
 PANULIRUS was the name of a wooden, round bilged research vessel (thus R/V Panulirus) operated by the Bermuda Biological Station for Research for many years.
 On a monthly schedule, the vessel obtained sea water samples at vertical intervals from the surface to great depths, which yielded temperature, salinity and some additional chemical data.
 Because the sea bottom falls away very sharply, particularly to the East-south-east of Bermuda, it is possible to obtain a representative sampling within a few miles of land.
 The resulting data set constitutes the longest such data series of similar character in the North Atlantic Ocean.

 Stommel was elected to the National Academy of Sciences in 1962 and received the National Medal of Science in 1989.